OpenEnergyDashboard/DesignDocs/README.md

 All of these are in this archive/ directory

+- [mergeMeterGroup.md](./MergeMeterGroup/mergeMeterGroup.md): Proposal to fuse the meter and group menus on graphic pages.
 - [simplifyOptions/fewerOptions.md](./archive/simplifyOptions/fewerOptions.md): Move many of the current options for users into a modal popup.
 - [3DGraphic/3DGraphic.md](./archive/3DGraphic/3DGraphic.md): A new 3D graphic to show usage.
 - [automatedTestData.md](./archive/automatedTestData.md): How to generate mathematical test data and use it in the CI testing.